From The Vaults

 wales v new zealand

-An easier contest was had in Cardiff on 29th November.
+An easier contest was had in Swansea on 29th November.
 Still smarting from their defeat twenty years earlier, the All Blacks were determined to set the record straight against Wales.
 Jimmy Mill was preferred at half back.
 Cyril Brownlie would play in his first international match and Jock Richardson retained his place as captain.
 A Nicholls penalty opened the scoring before tries from Maurice Brownlie and Bull Irvine gave New Zealand a comfortable 11-0 lead.
 A second half try for Svenson and another for Irvine gave them a 19-0 victory.

 All eyes then turned to Twickenham in anticipation of what was expected to be the toughest test yet.
 England, under the captaincy of Wavell Wakefield had won three Grand Slams in the past four seasons.
 Their pack was formidable with Sam Tucker, Ronald Cove-Smith, Freddie Blakiston, Geoff Conway and Tommy Voyce all in their prime.
 The English selectors had chosen to make changes amongst the backs however, with Harold Kittermaster favoured over Eddie Myers.
 Carston Catcheside and Harold Locke had also been replaced despite having successful seasons.